Why Does Blame “Make Sense”?

 Are you looking for the root causes of incidents and improving processes?
 Or are you still back in the “bad old days” blaming people when a mistake happens?

-If you haven’t been to a TapRooT® Course, maybe you should go now and see how to go beyond blame to find the real, fixable root causes of human error.
+If you haven’t been to a TapRooT® Course, maybe you should register to attend one and see how to get beyond blame to find the real, fixable root causes of human error.

 See our upcoming TapRooT® Courses by clicking on THIS LINK.

 Or contact us to get a quote for a course at your site by CLICKING HERE.

-And if your management still thinks that blame and punish is a good idea, maybe you should find a way to pass this article along (without being identified and blamed).
+And, if your management still thinks that blame and punishment is a good idea, maybe you should find a way to pass this article along (without being identified and blamed).